the-unmindful/omnichat-app/documentation.md

     *   [Implemented] Local persistence of all chat sessions and their messages using `electron-store`.
     *   [Implemented] "New Chat" button to create new sessions.
     *   [Implemented] Automatic selection of the most recent chat session on startup.
+*   **File Attachments (Text-Based):**
+    *   [Implemented] Ability to attach files (TXT, HTML, MD) to provide context for the LLM.
+    *   [Implemented] UI includes an attach button, display for the selected file's name and size, and a button to clear the current attachment.
+    *   [Implemented] File content is extracted and prepended to the user's typed message for the *first* message sent with that attachment, forming the context for the LLM.
+Subsequent messages in the same session (while the attachment remains active) do not re-prepend the file content.
+    *   [Implemented] The chat UI displays only the user's typed message or a placeholder if only an attachment is sent.
+    *   [Implemented] Attachments are automatically cleared when switching to a different chat session or starting a new one.
 *   **Persona Management:**
     *   [Implemented] Settings UI to add, view, edit, and delete Personas (custom system prompts).
     *   [Implemented] Chat header dropdown to select an active Persona for the current chat session.